shift-up/coursebook/course/week_02.md

 - Pick a new pair

-- Using CodePen https://codepen.io/pen/, try building the below form in one hour
+- Using CodePen https://codepen.io/pen/, try building out the below HTML form in one hour

 ![html-form](https://user-images.githubusercontent.com/8469211/65740564-34252f80-e0b7-11e9-9004-34ee40a74e66.png)